EdDred/VideoboothRPi/README.md

 User can not delete a file

-The base is the Picam library: https://github.com/iizukanao/picam Reason for this is that it produces a synchrnozed Video and Audio file which proved to be a challenge on the Raspberry pi This Picam is run as a service as shown in the repository.
+The base is the Picam library: https://github.com/iizukanao/picam Reason for this is that it produces a synchronized mp4 Video/Audio file which proved to be a challenge on the Raspberry pi This Picam is run as a service as shown in the repository.

 For taking a Picture, i used the standard Raspistill command, since that is not supported in Picam.